Introduction

 The main components of RPC are:

-• RPC Interface Definition: This is a critical component of RPC systems.
+- RPC Interface Definition: This is a critical component of RPC systems.
 It defines the procedures that can be invoked remotely, their arguments, return values, and error handling.
 The interface definition is typically written in a language-specific interface definition language (IDL), such as Protocol Buffers, IDL3, or CORBA IDL.
+The interface definition serves as the application programming interface (API) for remote procedure calls, providing a formal specification for communication between different systems and programming languages.
+This shared contract between client and server helps detect errors early in the development cycle, improving code reliability.

-• Transport Layer: The transport layer is responsible for the actual transmission of the RPC messages over the network.
+- Transport Layer: The transport layer is responsible for the actual transmission of the RPC messages over the network.
 It handles details such as connection management, data compression, and encryption.
 Common transport protocols include TCP/IP, UDP, and HTTP.
+A low level transport protocol is responsible for carrying data packets between programs in a client-server model.

-• Name Service (Optional): In some RPC systems, a name service or directory service is used to locate the server with which the client wishes to communicate.
+- Name Service (Optional): In some RPC systems, a name service or directory service is used to locate the server with which the client wishes to communicate.
 This service resolves human-readable names or identifiers to network addresses.
+The client may contact a name server to determine the transport address where the server resides, enabling dynamic binding and communication between client and server.

 How RPC Works

 Remote Procedure Call (RPC) works by enabling a client to invoke a procedure or function on a remote server as if it were a local function call.
+The rpc model serves as a framework for inter-process communication (IPC) in distributed computing, allowing remote procedure calls to be made with location transparency.
+In this model, the client initiates communication by sending a request message to the server, which processes the request and sends back a response.
+When a remote procedure call is invoked, the calling environment is first suspended, and procedure parameters are then transferred across the network.
 Here’s how RPC works using the key components:

 Client Application